qtranslate/qtranslate-xt/README.md

 Since the -XT version is not officially available at Wordpress.org the initial installation must be done *manually*.
 You require the permissions to access the `plugins` folder of your Wordpress installation.
 Contact your system administrator if needed.

 1. Download the [last release from GitHub](https://github.com/qTranslate/qtranslate-xt/releases) in zip or tar.gz format (usually zip for Windows users).
-Alternatively, for developers and those familiar with git, you can `git clone` the new repo and work on the current branch.
+Alternatively, download the [current master branch](https://github.com/qtranslate/qtranslate-xt/archive/refs/heads/master.zip) to test the last updates before a version release.
+Developers are encouraged to `git clone` the repo.
-1. Uncompress the archive in your `plugins` folder and rename it to `qtranslate-xt`.
+2. Uncompress the archive in your `plugins` folder and rename it to `qtranslate-xt`.
-1. Deactivate plugin qTranslate-X, qTranslate, mqTranslate, qTranslate Plus, zTranslate or any other multilingual plugin, if you are running any.
+3. Deactivate plugin qTranslate-X, qTranslate, mqTranslate, qTranslate Plus, zTranslate or any other multilingual plugin, if you are running any.
-1. Activate qTranslate-XT through the 'Plugins' admin page in WordPress (`/wp-admin/plugins.php`).
+4. Activate qTranslate-XT through the 'Plugins' admin page in WordPress (`/wp-admin/plugins.php`).

 If you didn't already have qTranslate-X, proceed with the initial setup of qTranslate-XT:

 1. Open Settings > Languages configuration page and add/delete/disable any languages you need.
-1. Add the "qTranslate Language Chooser" widget or "Language Switcher" menu item to let your visitors switch the language.
+2. Add the "qTranslate Language Chooser" widget or "Language Switcher" menu item to let your visitors switch the language.

 Check the FAQ for further instructions.